fils/CDFRegistryWG/docs/ESIPSemCommJune2017/talkBody.md

 This secondary benefit has not been assessed.

 ---
-# Effort required by Providers
+# Effort required by Publishers

 At the current time the effort is relatively small since it scope only facility data normally found in a top page of a domain.
 Document contains links, if any, to existing service description documents.

  A single page with a single JSON-LD document that can be hand crafted from templates (not scale-able).

+This is a very simple 1st step.

 .small[
 ```html